e271828e/Flight.jl/docs/notes/design/framework_spec.md

   the re-export ceremony where it is ceremony, and preserves substitutability where the boundary is load-bearing.
-Operationally: a path may traverse any chain of concretely-typed fields and stops at the first generically-held child, whose exported faces are the only things addressable beyond that point — a rule about the *declaration's* knowledge, not the build's (a deep path into a generic child is forbidden even where the concrete instantiation would resolve it, because it hard-codes one implementation and breaks on substitution).
+Operationally: a path may traverse any chain of concretely-typed fields and stops at the first generically-held child, whose faces are the only things addressable beyond that point — a rule about the *declaration's* knowledge, not the build's (a deep path into a generic child is forbidden even where the concrete instantiation would resolve it, because it hard-codes one implementation and breaks on substitution).
 Enforcement lives